operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

   namespace: <cluster-extension-namespace>
 ```

-Below is the translation of the above cluster permissions into Role and RoleBinding for your cluster extension:
+Below would be the roles defined for the ClusterExtension.
+The ClusterServiceVersion defines permissions in the `.spec.install.permissions` to create, delete, get, list, patch, update and watch deployments, pods, services and secrets in the installed namespace.
+These are namespaced scoped resources

 ```yml
 apiVersion: rbac.authorization.k8s.io/v1